And Now a Word With … Dennis Dean Kirk

 DDK: OPM encourages HR professionals to shift their focus from the traditional functional role to more of a strategic partner within their organization.
 The Federal Government continually faces unique challenges to meet its mission to effectively serve the American people.
 HR professionals can support Federal leaders to improve the agility of the workforce, adapt to change, and develop workforce solutions to overcome these challenges.

 Editor’s note: FELTG’s flagship course UnCivil Servant: Holding Employees Accountable for Performance and Conduct, is just one of our many training programs that empower federal supervisors to confidently and effectively take legally defensible actions to address poor performance and misconduct, and comply with OPM’s 5 CFR 412.202(b) requirements.
 We can provide this course specifically for your agency.
-And we’ll be teaching UnCivil Servant: Holding Employees Accountable for Performance and Conduct virtually as an open enrollment over two half-days on September 9-10.
-Register now. [email protected]
+And we’ll be teaching UnCivil Servant: Holding Employees Accountable for Performance and Conduct virtually as an open enrollment over two half-days on September 9-10. [email protected]